elchapoo/QtCrawler/README.md

 UPDATED Version in throttle branch, doesn't block you anymore.
 But you get logged out after a while instead.
 It's progressing. https://github.com/DccrsD/QtCrawler/blob/throttle/qtcrawler.user.js

+Pls join the sperg squad and >DEPLOY your code to qcrawler: https://discord.gg/scjKhFK

 ## Release information

 Beta version for testing.
 Currently only tested in Chrome.